The Yorkipoo, a mix between the Yorkshire terrier and poodle, is a small to medium size hybrid pooch.

 Yorkipoo prices can range anywhere from between $800 to $20,000 USD.

-When adopting a Yorkie-Poo from a reputable breeder, most will expect a several hundred-dollar deposit to secure one of their puppies.
+When adopting a Yorkie-Poo from a responsible breeder, most will expect a several hundred-dollar deposit to secure one of their puppies.

 Consequently, forward thinking and planning is essential.